DataDog/documentation/content/en/api/latest/rate-limits/_index.md

 - The [Log Configuration APIs][7] can be read `84` times per minute per organization for a total of `5040` calls per hour, and can be updated `2` times per minute per organization for a total of `120` calls per hour.
 This can be extended on demand.

 <div class="alert alert-warning">
-The list above is not comprehensive of all rate limits on Datadog API's - if you are experiencing rate limiting reach out to support for more information about the API's you're using and their limits.</div>
+The list above is not comprehensive of all rate limits on Datadog API's.
+If you are experiencing rate limiting, reach out to <a href="https://www.datadoghq.com/support/">support</a> for more information about the API's you're using and their limits.</div>

 | Rate Limit Headers      | Description                                              |
 | ----------------------- | -------------------------------------------------------- |